Partition Action Attorneys in Marina

 Marina is a city in Monterey County, California, United States.
 Marina is located on the central coast of California, 8 miles (13 km) west of Salinas, and 8 miles (13 km) north of Monterey.
 Marina is a popular destination for visitors to the Monterey Bay area, with its beaches, marinas, and coastal trails.
 The city is home to the Marina State Beach, Fort Ord Dunes State Park, and the Monterey Bay Coastal Recreation Trail.
 Marina is also home to the California State University, Monterey Bay, and the Monterey Bay Aquarium.

-Talkov Law’s attorneys serving Monterey County are exceptionally experienced in the area of California partition actions.
+Talkov Law’s attorneys serving Monterey County are exceptionally experienced in California partition actions and have conducted over 390 partitions for our satisfied clients.
 California partition actions provide a legal mechanism for co-owners of real property to divide the property among themselves.
 The partition statutes allow a co-owner to file a lawsuit in court to have the property divided, either physically or by sale.
 The court will then order the division of the property in a way that is fair and equitable to all parties.
 The partition statutes also provide that any proceeds from the sale of the property must be divided among the co-owners in proportion to their respective interests in the property.

 Our team of partition attorneys can assist co-owners with frequently asked questions about partitions, such as: